Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Discussion

 \section{Discussion}

-Turbulence resists real-time control due to its chaotic dynamics coupled with stochastic disturbances.
-Furthermore, an effective control strategy must cope with strong multi-scale coupling across spatio-temporal flow dynamics; partial observability due to limited sensor resolution in space and time and practical placement constraints; the need for robust generalization under varying environmental conditions; learning directly from real-world interactions, without reliance on simulations.

-REACT addresses these challenges and achieves both dynamic turbulence suppression and net energy savings through direct policy training in a high-Reynolds-number wind-tunnel environment.
+REACT achieves both dynamical turbulence suppression and net energy savings through direct policy training in a high-Reynolds-number wind-tunnel environment.
 This is enabled by several advances.
-First, a memory-augmented ensemble RL architecture provides the expressiveness needed to efficiently and robustly learn under partially observed, high-dimensional and chaotic dynamics.
-Second, a physics-informed training framework, combining non-dimensionalized observations, parametric conditioning and offline training, enables strong generalization across flow regimes.
+First, a sequential and SSM-based ensemble RL architecture provides the expressiveness needed to efficiently and robustly learn under partially observed, high-dimensional and turbulent dynamics.
+Second, a physics-consistent training space combined with parametric conditioning and offline training enables robust generalization across flow regimes.
 Third, real-time learning and control are enabled by a low-latency pipeline connecting GPU-based edge computation with on-vehicle perception and actuation.
-Together, they enable fully autonomous, adaptive, and interpretable turbulence control in a real-world environment.
+Together, they provide a framework for autonomous, state-dependent and interpretable control of turbulent wake dynamics in physical experimental setting.

-This work opens several avenues for future development.
-Natural extensions include tackling more complex turbulent environments such as transient crosswinds, unsteady inflows from vehicle platoons, and varying yaw angles.
-Beyond road vehicle drag reduction, the same framework is broadly applicable to any dynamic system interacting with turbulence, for example active separation control on aircraft wings to enhance lift and reduce fuel consumption, or coordinated operation in wind farm arrays to increase overall energy harvesting efficiency.

-By demonstrating robust, generalizable, and interpretable turbulence control in a real-world environment, REACT advances reinforcement learning beyond simulation and into field deployment in chaotic flows.
-More broadly, it represents a step toward self-optimizing physical systems: autonomous agents that adapt in real time to complex natural phenomena, with transformative impact across transport, energy, and environmental applications.
+In turbulent bluff-body wakes, unsteady spatio-temporal coherent structures channel energy from the mean flow into turbulence.
+A substantial body of model-free applications, including RL-based studies, has shown that strategies acting through mean-flow modification can deliver significant drag reduction.
+Consistent with this, we find that vanilla RL agents in our partially observable turbulent environment can converge to quasi-steady policies in which the flaps make small adjustments about a static optimum; these solutions reduce drag but attenuate little the instantaneous lateral instabilities in the turbulent wake.
+Therefore, we instead exploit the ability of RL to discover a dynamic, state-dependent policy in complex turbulent environments.
+The resulting flapping motion actively counters instantaneous wake asymmetries and suppresses multi-modal coherent structures (bistability and vortex shedding), rather than a single coherent structure alone~\cite{brackston2016stochastic, pastoor2008feedback}.
+Such feedback policies complement mean-flow–modification approaches by providing a dynamics-aware, but model-free direction to control of turbulent dynamics.